-Once we were out on the boat, we bounced over the waves as we made our way to reef.
+Once we were out on the boat, we bounced over the waves as we made our way to the reef.
 I suited up, did final checks on my BCD, and did the ‘roll of faith’ backwards off the boat.
 Once I hit the water, I knew the next two days would be an amazing adventure!

 There is something funny about being 50 feet deep in the ocean: it feels so natural, despite how unnatural it actually is.
 All you can hear is the sound of your breath, as a slowness settles in and the current gently rocks you.
 When the heavy current slowed down and there wasn’t as much sand sifting around the water, it became clear just how pristine the water was.Unfortunately the GoPro SD card malfunctioned and the amazing photos I took were lost, so I will try to describe it as vividly as I can.

 Amongst the towering crater-like reefs of coral, electric coloured urchins billowed back and forth in the current.
 The marine life began to come alive before my eyes as we navigated through the dive sites.
 Every now and then, a blue spotted stingray stealthily hidden on the bottom, would panic as we neared and bolt, creating an explosion of sand.
 Arnold carried a metal keychain that he tapped to alert me when he wanted to show me something – which was often: he has an eye for spotting sea creatures!
 In a cave-like overhang of coral, Arnold pointed out the infamous moray eel which poked its head out at us, baring its serrated teeth.
-Adjacent to the moray, we found nemo: we identified a clown fish hovering inside a neon ananemone.
-Throughout the rest of the dives, we saw tons of varieties of butterfly fish, delicate seahorses, a lionfish, the eery stone fish, blue skinny starfish and fat white starfish, creepy spotted snake eels slithering on the bottom of the ocean floor, and many more fish and coral species that I couldn’t identify.
+Adjacent to the moray, we found Nemo: we identified a clown fish hovering inside a neon anemone.
+Throughout the rest of the dives, we saw tons of varieties of butterfly fish, delicate seahorses, a lion fish, the eery stone fish, blue skinny starfish and fat white starfish, creepy spotted snake eels slithering on the bottom of the ocean floor, and many more fish and coral species that I couldn’t identify.

 Of course the dives weren’t all fun and games!
 Arnold had me complete some skills at the surface and at the bottom.
 I needed to show him that I could control my buoyancy – which is important for divers, so we do not accidentally kick or rub up against fragile coral species, or rise to the surface too quickly.
 I had to demonstrate that I could take my mask on and off and clear it of water, that I could recover my regulator (air line) if it fell out and signal if I was out of air to make an emergency ascent.
 At the surface, I practiced taking off and on my BCD and weight belt (which proved difficult with the choppy waves) and towing a sick diver to safety (basically pulling Arnold’s dead weight over the waves back to the boat).
 I must have done okay, because I passed!